Grumpy's Toys

-Grumpy's Toys: The Authorized History of Grumpy Jenkins' Cars is a biography of drag racer Bill "Grumpy" Jenkins, written by Doug Boyce.
-It documents Jenkins’ racing career and 17 competition cars he campaigned under the name "Grumpy's Toy."
-Jenkins gave his authorization for the book and contributed the foreword.
+Grumpy's Toys: The Authorized History of Grumpy Jenkins' Cars is an authorized biography of drag racing legend Bill "Grumpy" Jenkins, with Jenkins himself writing the book's foreword.

-The author, Doug Boyce, has also written Junior Stock: Drag Racing the Family Sedan.
+The book was written by author Doug Boyce, who has also written the book Junior Stock: Drag Racing the Family Sedan.

 Overview

-Bill "Grumpy" Jenkins’ drag racing career began in the late 1950s and continued until his death in March 2012.
-Grumpy's Toys chronicles the development and competition history of 17 vehicles bearing the 'Grumpy's Toy' name.
+Few men have impacted the sport of drag racing like Jenkins.
+His storied drag racing career began in the late 1950s and continued right up until his death in March 2012.
+Throughout his career, both innovation and success followed him closely.
+This book documents the long and colorful history of the 17 competition cars that proudly bore the name, Grumpy's Toy.